Website Analytics for Your Business

 Reports

 The Realtime tab provides live insight into visitors browsing your site at that current moment.
-This is helpful for troubleshooting purposes and if you anticipate any traffic surges you wish to monitor in real-time.
-Otherwise, don’t linger on this data as you can become distracted by overanalyzing a small sample of your visitors.
+This is helpful for troubleshooting purposes and if you anticipate any traffic surges you wish to monitor in real time.
+Otherwise, don’t linger on this data as you can become distracted by overanalyzing a small sample of visitors.

 The Acquisition tab under the Life Cycle section tells where your visitors arrive from and allows you to compare metrics among visitors from different sources.
 For example, do visitors from links on social media tend to abandon your site quicker than visitors from Google Search?
 Do they convert into customers as frequently?

-The Engagement tab shares how users engage with your site including which pages they visit.
+The Engagement tab shares how users interact with your site including which pages they visit.
 These reports are especially insightful for conversion-oriented pages such as checkout pages.
 For example, you may find many users are reaching a cart or checkout page, but not completing their purchase.
-If so, this may point to a technical issue with your site or another poor experience occurring before order completion.
+If so, this may point to a technical issue with your site or a poor user experience occurring before order completion.

 Data within the User tab provides detailed insights about your visitors including their demographics, interests, location, and device type.
 While the information is neat in and of itself, consider its marketing applications: